kazurayam/DrivingMultipleBrowsersInKatalonStudio/README.md

 I have a Web Application to test.
 It is a runninng sample code presented by ["Flask Tutorial"](https://flask.palletsprojects.com/en/2.0.x/tutorial/).
 It is *a basic blog application called Flaskr.
 Users will be able to register, log in, create posts, and edit or delete their own posts.* I just typed in the sample codes as published without any changes.
 At first, let me go through the pages to grasp what it is.
 Later I will describe how to set it up on your own PC.

 I open Chrome browser to visit <http://127.0.0.1/> .
-I see the index page as follows, which has no blog posts submitted yet.
+I find the index page as follows, which has no blog posts submitted yet.

 ![1](./docs/images/test_flaskr/1_start_from_here.png)